po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/08-Stu_Attributes/README.md

 * It's done when the portfolio list item is given a unique attribute named `portfolio`.

+* It's done when the existing image's `src` attribute specifies the relative path to the `image-1.jpg` file found in the `assets` directory and the `alt` attribute describes the image.

 * It's done when the finished page matches the mockup below.

 ## Assets